occrp/tech.occrp.org/blog/_drafts/adsb.md

 OCCRP alleges no illegal activity by Mr. Abramovich or any of the other billionaires detailed below, only that they are frequent fliers to certain locations.
 They may well be simply vacationing via private jet.
 It might just be of interest to see if any companies were registered during these afternoons.

+&nbsp;

 [British Virgin Islands Company Gazette](https://eservices.gov.vg/gazette/)

+&nbsp;

 ### Boyars in Paradise (and the Irish Sea)
 OCCRP has initially examined 35 aircraft of interest flying more than 7.5 million kilometers over some 5800 flights.
 This analysis has uncovered trips to known money laundering resorts from a number of notable figures including:

+- Alexander Abramov : Russian steel magnate, chairman of Evraz Group.
+- Alexander Mashkevitch : Kazakh-Israeli businessman and major shareholder in Eurasian National Resources Corporation.
-##### Roman Abramovich : Russian diversified businessman, philanthropist, and owner of Chelsea FC.
+- Alexei Mordashov : Russian owner of Severstal.
-##### Alisher Usmanov : Uzbek-Russian industrial magnate and investor.
+- Alisher Usmanov : Uzbek-Russian industrial magnate and investor.
-##### Alexander Abramov : Russian steel magnate, chairman of Evraz Group.
+- Andrey Guryev : Dominant in the Russian fertilizer industry; beneficial owner of PhosAgro.
+- Dmytro Firtash : Ukranian businessman and ally of the Yuschenko & Yanukovich administrations.
+US currently seeking extradition.
-##### Farkhad Akhmedov : Azeri-Russian businessman and politician.
+- Farkhad Akhmedov : Azeri-Russian businessman and politician.
+- Igor Makarov : Turkmen-Russian businessman, owner of ARETI International Group.
-##### Len Blavatnik : Soviet-born British-American diversified businessman.
+- Len Blavatnik : Soviet-born British-American diversified businessman.
 Active in American politics and longtime friend of Viktor Vekselberg.
-##### Igor Makarov : Turkmen-Russian businessman, owner of ARETI International Group.
-##### Andrey Guryev : Dominant in the Russian fertilizer industry; beneficial owner of PhosAgro.
-##### Dmytro Firtash : Ukranian businessman and ally of the Yuschenko & Yanukovich administrations.
-US currently seeking extradition.
-##### Leonid Mikhelson : Owner of Russian gas company Novatek and subject to US sanctions.
+- Leonid Mikhelson : Owner of Russian gas company Novatek and subject to US sanctions.
-##### Oleg Tinkov : Russian diversified businessman and founder of Tinkoff Bank.
+- Oleg Tinkov : Russian diversified businessman and founder of Tinkoff Bank.
-##### Alexei Mordashov : Russian owner of Severstal.
+- Roman Abramovich : Russian diversified businessman, philanthropist, and owner of Chelsea FC.
-##### Alexander Mashkevitch : Kazakh-Israeli businessman and major shareholder in Eurasian National Resources Corporation.

 | Aircraft Owner | Date | Origin  | Destination |
 | ------------- | ------------- | ------------- | ------------- |